byuccl/ddr_rowhammer/beam-test/README.md

 In this experiment, the DDR is placed in the beam and the FPGA controller is shielded as best we can.
 We expect few FPGA/controller issues (we will be scrubbing the FPGA just in case).
 We expect most errors (if not all) to occur from the DDR.
-The purpose of this test is to measure the cross section of the DRAM memory cells and the various SEFI modes that it experiences.
+The purpose of this test is as follows:
+  * Measure the per bit cross section of the DDR memory cells
-We also want to experiment with error recovery mechanisms and find ways of recovering DRAM functionality after failure.
+  * Identify possible MCUs in the per bit cross sections
+  * Measure the SEFI cross section of the DDR
+    * Identify different SEFI modes (primitive reason for DDR failure)
+  * Identify low-cost error recovery mechanisms when SEFI occurs

 Test Procedure
 * Power up and Configure the FPGA (SD-CARD config and boot so no additional step is needed